Willpower. You had it, for a while…

 Willpower is not where it’s at.
 It can only take you so far.

-Why?
-Because stronger than willpower, there are two powerful forces whose influence that we tend to underestimate:
+Much, much stronger than willpower, there are three powerful forces whose influence that we tend to underestimate:

 First, let’s acknowledge the power of the unconscious.
-What Freud maintained, back in the 1890’s, has since been backed by scientific study of the brain: most of what we say, feel and do is influenced by unconscious processes.
+What Freud maintained, back in the 1890’s, has since been backed by neuroscience, the scientific study of the brain and nervous system: most of what we say, feel and do is influenced by unconscious processes.
 (And this applies even when we are certain that it’s not happening!)

 So what’s to do?